When Life is Silent

 Rudolf Laban and dancers in Ascona circa 1915

-When Life is Silent illuminates the biographies of early modern dance pioneers in Switzerland and highlights the enduring significance and transformative power of artists and their communities.
-In the face of contemporary ecological and political challenges, the film underscores how these artistic communities continue to inspire resilience and change.
+When Life is Silent illuminates the biographies of early European modern dance pioneers and celebrates the enduring significance of artists and their communities.
+The work reflects on this history through today’s lens, exploring how the political and social struggles of their time continue to manifest in new forms.

 Funded by: The Arts Council of Ireland Dance Project Award and Wicklow County Arts Office Strategic Project Awards 2024.